zakkak/turnin/README.md

 in the Makefile).

-However since the `.git` directory is not contained in the release archives we still need to manually upgrade the version in the source files before a release.
+However since the `.git` directory is not contained in the release archives we still need to manually upgrade the version in `src/version.sed.me` before a release.